mwbradley/CIS560-Final-Project/README.md

 ![A table presenting the Fantasy Football schema.](./design/FantasyFootball_Schema.png)
 ![A table presenting the data operations of the tables in the Fantasy Football schema.](./design/Data_Operations.png)

-# Start
+# Start here

-To be able to run the project you must do a couple of things.
-The first is to set up a virtual environment (see below) and run the the command

-pip install -r ./requirements.txt

-which will install what you need.
-There are a few more steps that you will be required to install but those are mentioned in the next few sections.

-To start the program you will need to go into a virtual environment (venv) and run the command

-python app.py

-then you will need to cd into the frontend folder and run

-npm start
-o

-and it will open the webpage which is a login page.

-If you do not have anything installed, see below and it will walk you through the steps to properly install everything.

-## \frontend

-Frontend was done using ReactJS.
-To be able to run the program you first must install all the dependencys by going into the frontend directory and running the command

-npm install

-which will install everything you need.
+We have three parts we must set up.
+Back-end, front-end and load the data.

-## \backend
+## Back-end

-### venv

-You will need to have a virtual environment (venv).
-To do this you will you use the command (if you are on windows)

-cd .\backend\
+cd into \backend\app

+From here create a virtual environment, in this example we will call it `venv` with the following command.

 python -m venv venv

-To run your venv (if you are on windows)
+To run the venv we activate it as follows

 venv\Scripts\activate

-### app

-Before you go any further you will need to create an .env file which will hold three variables:
+Finally run the `requirements.txt` file as follows

+pip install -r requirements.txt

+### Create the .env file
+Add a new text file and call it `.env`, add the following lines.

-1. DB_SERVER=(localdb)\MSSQLLocalDb
+- DB_SERVER=(localdb)\MSSQLLocalDb
-2. DB_NAME=CIS560
+- DB_NAME=CIS560
-3. JWT_SECRET_KEY=PutWhateverYouWantHere
+- JWT_SECRET_KEY=PutWhateverYouWantHere

+Finally, run the `app.py`

 app.py is the script that will start the program we will run in the virtual environment (venv).
-To start you will cd into the backend directory and start the venv (see below for more help).
-Once you have the venv running then you will be able to use the command

-python app.py

-which will start the program.

-### db.py

-This is the connection to your database. load_dotenv() line will read your .env (create one by clicking new file and naming it ".env" nothing else) file.
-This is where you will have your DB_SERVER and DB_NAME located.

-### \routes

-Routes directory is where each feature is connected to a file.
-So every file holds their own feature.
-Also where the raw sql would be found.
-Example:

-get_player_goals()

-This query would get back a selected players goals to be seen on the frontend.
+Again from here be sure you have the virtual enviroment active
+## Front-End
+Frontend was done using ReactJS.
+To be able to run the program you first must install all the dependencies by going into the frontend directory and running the command

+cd into `\frontend`
+then do the following comand
+`npm install`

-## \database
+## Loading Data
+The final part of this, is to load the data.
 You will need to have a virtual environment (venv).
 To do this you will you use the command (if you are on windows)